RustFields/rustfields.github.io/implementation/implementation-issues.md

 ![](../assets/not-FFI-safe-warning.png)

 It was also discovered that using `#[no_mangle]` it is not possible to write functions with the same name.
-If in the project there are different modules, each with its own data structures, it is not possible to call functions in different modules with the same name.
+If in the project there are different modules, each with its data structures, it is not possible to define functions in different modules with the same name.
 For instance, the function `new` is used to generate `struct` instances:

 ```rust
     #[no_mangle]